[?] Subscribe To This Site

 The existing and planned Bangkok BRT lines will link to existing skytrain and subway lines and planned mass rapid transport lines.
 One BRT line will also connect to the Suvarnabhumi Airport rail link.

-Currently the Sathorn – Ratchaphruek line links to the Silom line at Chong Nonsi.
+Currently the Sathorn – Ratchaphruek line links to the Silom line of the skytrain at S3 Chong Nonsi and S10 Talat Phlu

 Features of the Bangkok BRT